Evan Dunfee: Career

 The transition to the 2022 season was difficult for Dunfee, who struggled with both a hamstring injury and depression relating to World Athletics' decision to retire from the 50 km event in favour of the new 35 km.
 He said it had "been a mental struggle for me, finding the motivation and mostly related to just coming to terms with the 50K not existing anymore, and that was so much of my identity."
 In his first major championship appearance in the new event, he finished seventh at the 2022 World Race Walking Team Championships in Muscat.
 He was sixth at the 2022 World Championships in Eugene, Oregon, which he said he was "thrilled" by in light of his recent difficulties.
 Later in the summer, Dunfee was named to the Canadian team for the 2022 Commonwealth Games in Birmingham, competing in the newly-added 10,000 m walk.
 He won the gold medal in a new national and Commonwealth Games record time of 38:36.37.

-Dunfee is currently running for Richmond, British Columbia City Council in the 2022 British Columbia municipal elections.
+Dunfee sought election to the Richmond City Council in the 2022 municipal elections.
+He finished tenth in balloting, two ordinals back of a place on the council.

+At the 2023 World Athletics Championships, Dunfee competed in the 20 km walk on the first day of the event, finishing fourth with a Canadian record time 1:18:03.
+He went on to finish fourth as well in the 35 km walk, having torn his hamstring around 32 kilometres into the race.
+He said that recovery times would likely preclude his planned participation in the 2023 Pan American Games.

+But Dunfee did compete at the 2023 Pan American Games in Santiago, Chile.
+He finished 9th in the 20 km walk in 1:22:14, and afterwards said "The hamstring was a big setback, but ...
+I went out there and I gave it my best shot."

+In 2024 he served as a creative consultant on the sports comedy film Racewalkers, in which he has a small background role.

+He placed fifth in the 20K walk, the only distance contested at the Olympics, at the 2024 Paris Games.

+On March 22, 2025 Dunfee broke the world record in the 35 km race walk by 7 seconds, setting a new time of 2:21:40 at the Dudince 50, a World Athletics Race Walking Tour Gold meet in Slovakia; the record stood for shortly under 2 months, until it was surpassed by Massimo Stano of Italy on 18 May 2025.

+At the 2025 Tokyo World Athletics Championships, his seventh world championships, Dunfee won gold in the men's 35-kilometre race walk, finishing the race in 2:28:22, only 33 seconds ahead of the second place finisher.